Protect sensitive messages and documents by using Information Rights Management (IRM) in Office 2016

 In Outlook 2016, users can create and send email messages that have restricted permission to help prevent messages from being forwarded, printed, or copied and pasted.
 Office 2016 documents, workbooks, and presentations that are attached to messages that have restricted permission are also automatically restricted.

 As an Microsoft Outlook administrator, you can configure several options for IRM email, such as disabling IRM or configuring local license caching.
 You can also design custom IRM permissions for users, in addition to the default Do Not Forward permissions group.

 Before you start deployment, determine the settings that you might have to configure for IRM.

-You can download the Office 2016 and Outlook 2016 templates from the Microsoft Download Center, Office 2016 Administrative Template files (ADMX, ADML) and Office Customization Tool.
+You can download the Office 2016 and Outlook 2016 templates from the Microsoft Download Center, Administrative Template files (ADMX/ADML) for Office.

 Turn off Information Rights Management in Office 2016

 You can turn off IRM for all Office applications.
 To turn off IRM in Outlook 2016, you must turn off IRM for all Office applications.
 There is no separate option to turn off IRM only in Microsoft Outlook.